dreamcatcher-tech/network/Inbox/2023-08-10 1405 soulbound NFT systems.md

 Makes pricing history be transparent and provable.
 Avoids being a money transmitter directly.
 Cost of data integrity and security goes way down, since the blockchain is the backups and resiliency of the system - basically impervious to infrastructure failures.

+We can make ERC20 contracts that use the soulbound id as the owner of the token, not the address.
+So to have authority, we look at what soulbound id the address holds, run all the kyc logic, then do the transfer.

+We can put a contract in front of the soulbound account, so you can send any action at all thru us, but the contract address only responds to whoever holds the soulbound token.
+One contract per token.
+Makes it look like a regular address to all the rest of the ecosystem, but only the soulbound token holder can control it.

+Can set your own avatar and other image information.
+Bridge out to all chains.

+Make a snap for metamask so you can use the contract like a regular contract.